gee-community/example-scripts/Images/README.md

   - [image.or](image.and_image.or_BooleanForNon-zeroImageValues.md)
   - [image.not](image.not.md)
 - With *mathematical* operations:
-  - [image.abs](TransformingImagesWithMathematicalOperations1.md)  <-- Incomplete from here onwards
+  - [image.abs](TransformingImagesWithMathematicalOperations1.md)  <-- Example doesn't use any of the funtions
   - [image.ceil](TransformingImagesWithMathematicalOperations1.md)
   - [image.log](TransformingImagesWithMathematicalOperations1.md)
   - [image.floor](TransformingImagesWithMathematicalOperations1.md)